soerr/github-to-rust/README.md

 ### 1. Create Your GitHub Repository

 1. Log in to your GitHub account
-2. Create a new private repository for your Unturned server files
+2. Create a new private repository for your Rust server files
 3. You don't need to initialize it with a README file

 ### 2. Structure Your Repository

 1. Clone your new repository to your local machine
-2. Create directories for each of your Unturned servers, for example:
+2. Create directories for each of your Rust servers, for example:
    ```
    /RustyRev1
    /RustyRev2